opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/identity_role_assignment_v3.md

 # opentelekomcloud_identity_role_assignment_v3

-Manages a V3 Role assignment within group on OpentelekomCloud IAM Service.
+Manages a V3 Role assignment within group on OpenTelekomCloud IAM Service.

--> **Note:** You _must_ have admin privileges in your OpentelekomCloud cloud to use this resource.
+-> **Note:** You _must_ have admin privileges in your OpenTelekomCloud cloud to use this resource.

 ## Example Usage